The main aims are:

 For not attending students 12 CFU:

 written exam on the list of readings indicated in this syllabus (from paper 1 to paper 13).
 The exam will be made of 3 open questions on the topics considered in the readings (including max 3 sub-questions) we expect very accurate and precise answers based on all of the papers.
 In addition, the student must, for each of the open questions, include concrete examples and make connections with the real world and with the most recent events in the global setting.
+In case you decide to attend the mid-term exam session, you will have to 1) take and pass the mid-term (first 6 credits, first 6 papers) and 2) take and pass the second part EXCLUSIVELY on the first exam date available in January.

 For not attending students 6 CFU: